Dallas-Makerspace/calendar/config/README.md

 ## Adding to or updating the configuration

 * Application configuration values can be added to `config/app.php`.
 When adding new values also mirror those additions in `config/app.default.php` using placeholder values for sensitive information.
 * When amending the database schema a database migration should be created to reflect that change. *NOTE THAT THE CURRENT MIGRATIONS ARE NOT UP TO DATE.* Up to date migrations will be generated from the current schema and this section will be updated to reflect when they are available.
-More information on [migrations in CakePHP](https://book.cakephp.org/3.0/en/migrations.html)
+More information on [migrations in CakePHP](https://book.cakephp.org/3.0/en/migrations.html).

+## Customizing/Overriding Routes

+Custom routes can be added in `config/routes.php`.
+These are most useful when making complex routes easier to read or more descriptive of their purpose.
+More information on [routing in CakePHP](https://book.cakephp.org/3.0/en/development/routing.html).